 While commonly called a bone marrow transplant, the procedure can also be called a peripheral blood stem cell transplant or a cord blood transplant, depending on the source of the stem cells.

-Bone Marrow Transplant Types
+Allogeneic Bone Marrow Transplants

 Finding a Donor